-This action was including the desk research, i.e. reading and analysis, of reports examining EPCs in Europe, as well as preparation of a list of available reports (Table 1) regarding the current conditions concerning the EPCs in the EU Member States.
-This accumulation was including fifty-two (52) reports from various reliable sources, such as national energy-related reports of EU countries.
+This action included the desk research, i.e. reading and analysis, of reports examining EPCs in Europe, as well as the preparation of a list of available reports (Table 1) regarding the current conditions concerning the EPCs in the EU Member States.
+This accumulation included fifty-two (52) reports from various reliable sources, such as national energy-related reports of EU countries.
 All the reports, in total thirty-four, presenting the EPBD implementation per country or region in some cases, for 2018, were by the funded project of Concerted Action EPBD [2] - [31].
-Additionally, for the same year information was collected on technical elements, existing buildings and systems, as well as certification, control system, and quality by the same project [32][33][34].
+Additionally, for the same year, information was collected on technical elements, existing buildings and systems, as well as certification, control system, and quality by the same project [32][33][34].
 Project's issued books were employed featuring country reports for the previous years of 2010 [35], 2012 [36], and 2016 [37].
-Two reports of Buildings Performance Institute Europe (BPIE) regarding the energy performance certificates across Europe and the inner value of a building in 2010 [38] and 2018 [39] respectively were implemented.
-The Climate Policy Initiative of Berlin has presented a report about the effectiveness of EPCs in Germany in 2011 [40] and the European Commission has dealt with EPCs' impact on transaction prices and rents in 2013 [41].
-Furthermore, under the Concerted Action EPBD project in 2015 were presented two more reports in relevance to the reliability of quality control schemes and the best use of EPCs [42][43].
-The project Request2action in 2015 [44] introduced a report about the existing monitoring initiatives and database systems, and the project by the name QUALICHeCK in 2017 [45] conducted a summary of all collected data of EPCs compliance and quality issues.
+Two reports of Buildings Performance Institute Europe (BPIE) regarding the energy performance certificates across Europe and the inner value of a building in 2010 [38] and 2018 [39], respectively were implemented.
+The Climate Policy Initiative of Berlin has presented a report about the effectiveness of EPCs in Germany in 2011 [40], and the European Commission has dealt with EPCs' impact on transaction prices and rents in 2013 [41].
+Furthermore, under the Concerted Action EPBD project in 2015, two more reports were presented relevant to the reliability of quality control schemes and the best use of EPCs [42][43].
+The project Request2action in 2015 [44] introduced a report about the existing monitoring initiatives and database systems, and the project by the name QUALICHeCK in 2017 [45] conducted a summary of all collected data on EPCs compliance and quality issues.
 The four most recent reports by which beneficial information was gathered were of 2020.
 Two of them were based on the local EPC situation and best EPC practices within the project QualDeEPC [46][47].
-Information was accumulated regarding the EPCs status and potential assessment by the X-tendo project [48] and the technical support to the development of a smart readiness indicator for buildings by the European Commission [49].
-In a brief picture, for the last decade according to the reports regarding the current conditions concerning the EPCs in the EU Member States, information was collected by 70% by European funded projects and 30% by European institutes, organizations, and the European Commission.
-This action aimed to summarize existing knowledge on current EPC schemes, based on legislation and regulation in the EU countries as well as emerging future requirements of the market.
+Information was accumulated regarding the EPCs' status and potential assessment by the X-tendo project [48] and the technical support to the development of a smart readiness indicator for buildings by the European Commission [49].
+In a brief picture, according to the reports regarding the current conditions concerning the EPCs in the EU Member States for the last decade, information was collected by 70% by European funded projects and 30% by European institutes, organizations, and the European Commission.
+This action aimed to summarize existing knowledge on current EPC schemes based on legislation and regulation in the EU countries and emerging future market requirements.

 Notwithstanding the positive contribution that current EPCs have had on improving the energy performance of buildings, experience has unveiled several constraints and limitations.
-According to that, the identification of the challenges, the needs, and the opportunities, as well as a comparative assessment of current EPC schemes is presented below.
+According to that, the identification of the challenges, needs, and opportunities and a comparative assessment of current EPC schemes are presented below.